Molecular Biology

 Jeannette Whitton

 Research Interests I am a plant evolutionary biologist with interests that span the areas of population genetics, phylogenetics and speciation.
 For me, questions surrounding the nature of plant species are boundlessly interesting – How do populations of a species, scattered across hundreds or thousands of kilometers, maintain their genetic and evolutionary integrity?
-How do factors […]
+How do factors such as changes in chromosome numbers and breeding system influence the ecological and genetic interactions of populations that differ in these traits?
+How does natural selection influence the divergence of populations and groups of populations when gene flow still occurs between diverging units?
+These are just […]

 Yuelin Zhang